the-turing-way/bookdash/README.md

 # The Turing Way Book Dash 📚💨

-This repository is being used to document processes and decision made for *The Turing Way* Book Dash.
+This repository is being used to document processes and decisions made for *The Turing Way* Book Dash.

 The Book Dash is a week long hackathon where participants collaboratively work on *The Turing Way* book synchronously to develop new chapters and review/edit existing ones to make them more accessible, comprehensive and up-to-date.
 They also contribute to enhancing the project by improving the ways we work in the community and take the lead on accomplishing different tasks or subprojects.